-In Lower V (Y10) pupils are encouraged to be responsible for raising money for the charities selected by the Senior School Council.
+In Lower V (Y10) pupils are encouraged to be responsible for raising money for the charities selected by the Senior School Houses.
 In the last term of Lower V and first two terms of Upper V (Y11) pupils act as prefects and assist in running the school.
 They form part of the School Council.
-The School Council is made up of the Head and Deputy Head of School, the Heads and Deputy Heads of the three Houses (Austen,

-Nelson and Cavell) who are joined by the Form Captains for full School Council Meetings.
-There is also a school advisory group.
+The School Council is made up of the Head and Assistant Head of School, the Heads and Deputy Heads of the three Houses (Austen, Nelson and Cavell) who are joined by the Form Captains for full School Council Meetings.

-PSHEE: the curriculum is delivered during one period a week in KS3 and for KS4 it is delivered during Form Tutor time on a Monday every other week with assembly and whole or half-days when the relevant cohort (s) is taken off timetable.
+PSHEE: the curriculum is delivered during one period a week in KS3 and KS4, plus whole or half-days when the relevant cohort (s) is taken off timetable.
 The programme encourages respect for other people, paying particular regard to the protected characteristics set out in the Equality Act 2010.
-We teach citizenship, healthy lifestyles, sex and relationships education, drugs awareness and substance abuse, e-safety, mindfulness, addiction, awareness of mental health issues, bereavement and there is always a discussion of topical issues, such as more recently Brexit.
+We teach citizenship, healthy lifestyles, sex and relationships education, drugs awareness and substance abuse, e-safety, mindfulness, addiction, awareness of mental health issues, bereavement and there is always a discussion of topical issues.

 PSHEE at KS3 and KS4 is overseen by the PSHEE Co-ordinator and is supplemented by presentations in assemblies and by visiting speakers.
-Most recently this has included workshops on safety in cars and as pedestrians, on drugs and alcohol abuse and body image and manipulation by the media, FAKE knife crime, CEOP internet safety, safe use of social networking sites, Samaritans, Fire & Rescue.
-There have also been team-working exercises organised by visiting teams from the Army and RAF.
+Most recently this has included workshops on safety in cars and as pedestrians, on drugs and alcohol abuse and body image and manipulation by the media, FAKE knife crime, CEOP internet safety, safe use of social networking sites, Samaritans, Fire & Rescue, Finance and budgeting and RSE.
 In 2019 we held a mock election.

-Please see separate PSHEEPolicy.
+Please see separate PSHEE Policy.